-In February 2016, the FASB issued Accounting Standards Update No. 2016-02 (ASU 2016-02), Leases (Subtopic 842).
-ASU 2016-02 will require companies to recognize lease assets and lease liabilities on the balance sheet and disclose key information about leasing arrangements.
-For public companies, this standard is effective for annual reporting periods beginning after December 15, 2018, and early adoption is permitted.
-We have implemented an enterprise-wide lease management system to support the new reporting requirements, and effective January 1, 2019, the Company adopted ASU 2016-02.
+In February 2016, the FASB issued Accounting Standards Update No. 2016-02 (ASU 2016-02), Leases (Topic 842).
+ASU 2016-02 requires companies to recognize lease assets and lease liabilities on the balance sheet and disclose key information about leasing arrangements.
+We implemented an enterprise-wide lease management system to support the new reporting requirements, and effective January 1, 2019, we adopted ASU No. 2016-02, Leases (Topic 842).
 We elected an initial application date of January 1, 2019 and will not recast comparative periods in transition to the new standard.
-In addition, we elected certain practical expedients which permit us not to reassess whether existing contracts are or contain leases, to not reassess the lease classification of any existing leases, to not reassess initial direct costs for any existing leases, and to not separate lease components for all classes of underlying assets.
-We also made an accounting policy election to keep leases with an initial term of 12 months or less off of the balance sheet for all classes of underlying assets.
+In addition, at the date of adoption, we elected certain practical expedients which permit us to not reassess whether existing contracts are or contain leases, to not reassess the lease classification of any existing leases, to not reassess initial direct costs for any existing leases, and to not separate lease and nonlease components for all classes of underlying assets.
+Also, at the date of adoption, we elected to keep leases with an initial term of 12 months or less off of the balance sheet for all classes of underlying assets.
 Adoption of the new standard resulted in an increase in the Company's assets and liabilities of approximately \$2 billion.
 The ASU did not have an impact on our consolidated results of operations or cash flows.